-If the furnace does not light after several attempts, while allowing each time for any delay pause, turn the thermostat and the furnace gas control valve OFF and contact your authorized Coachmen dealer or service center.
+If the furnace does not light after several attempts, while allowing each time for any delay pause, turn the thermostat OFF and contact your authorized Coachmen dealer or service center.
 DO NOT attempt to repair or adjust the furnace yourself.
-For complete shutdown, turn gas valve to OFF and the thermostat to OFF.

 When changing your unit's electrical source, as from 12-volt to shoreline or generator, turn the thermostat off.
 This will preserve the life of your furnace's electronic system.
 Carefully read the furnace manufacturers manual for other important Do's and Dont's of service and operation.